 Default diary for time management.

 We all have 24 hours in the day.
 How is it that Richard Branson can own over 300 businesses and often we can’t do everything we need to in just one?
-It comes down to time management.
+It comes down to time management and of course proper goal setting.
 There are a number of things we can do to make our time keeping better.
 For starters, let’s look at a default diary.

 Start by making a grid with 30 minute increment time slots for each day in the week.
 You can start and end each day at whatever time you choose, e.g. from 06:00 to 17:00.
 You may choose to start earlier or end the day when you go to bed.
 That way you can include more family time and commitments as well.

 Now you add the things that you have to do each day into their time slots.
 Eg. Go to gym between 06:00 and 07:30.
 Maybe you have regular sales meetings on a Monday morning between 09:00 to 10:00.
 Add in all the regular things that you have to do each day into the diary.
 Now add all the others things you need to do or want in the times that remain available.

 You may notice that you have much more time available than you thought you did.
 The important thing is to be specific about how and where you spend your time.
 Complete the tasks within the allotted time you said.
 Do not let things slip as that would mean they need to get done some other time, which might affect future tasks not getting done.
 Think of spending your time as you would spend money.
 Only your time is worth much more, as you can never get it back once it is spent.